BlockchainCommons/XID-Quickstart/docs/01_2_Making_a_XID_Verifiable.md

 This section demonstrates how to maintain a XID's freshness without direct communication through the use of a publication URL.

-> :brain: **Related concepts.** This tutorial introduces verification and freshness.
+> 🧠 **Related concepts.** This tutorial introduces verification and freshness.
 To understand the underlying principles, see [Progressive Trust](../concepts/progressive-trust.md) for how trust builds incrementally, and [Data Minimization](../concepts/data-minimization.md) for controlling what you disclose when publishing.

 ## Objectives for this Section